 Even if you don’t go on a cruise or head to a resort, Spring Break is a great time for a road trip.
 Whether you’re visiting family and friends or heading out for some sight-seeing, make sure to use all the military discounts out there while you travel.

 Need somewhere to stay?
-Hotels like Marriott, Red Roof Inn, Hilton, Best Western, Choice Hotels, La Quinta, Motel 6 and Hawthorn Suites all offer military discounts.
+Hotels like Marriott, Red Roof Inn, Hilton, Best Western, Choice Hotels, Motel 6 and Hawthorn Suites all offer military discounts.
 (Click here for more details about military discounts on lodging.)

 6. Learn a Lesson.

 Learn during Spring Break?
 Really?
 Remember, learning can be fun and can create wonderful memories for everyone.
 Visit places like Colonial Williamsburg, The National Aquarium, Presidential Libraries, and National Parks -- all with military discounts!
 Depending on where you live, even travel can be extremely affordable.

 Blue Star Families also offers their Blue Star Theatres program, which gets you free or discounted tickets to more than 100 theatres and playhouses around the country.

 Another learning experience for Spring Break is to find some local volunteering opportunities.
 Depending on your family members’ ages, you can volunteer at local soup kitchens or nursing homes and not only make an impact on those you help, but your children can learn the valuable lesson of helping others.